Ankit-Patil-21/Ankit-Patil-21/README.md

  Hi, I’m Ankit Sharad Patil

- I’m currently in SE Computer Engineering
+ I’m currently in TE Computer Engineering

 <!---
 Ankit-Patil-21/Ankit-Patil-21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.